-So what’s a hamburger sandwich in this town?
-It’s a lean ground-beef patty cooked in a (now antique) vertical broiler and placed between two slices of white toast with tomato, onion, and optional cheese.
+So a hamburger sandwich in New Haven is what's served at Louis' Lunch: a lean ground-beef patty cooked in a (now antique) vertical broiler and placed between two slices of white toast with tomato, onion, and optional cheese.
 No bun, no ketchup, no mustard—just a unique, century-plus-old local take on a burger.

 When: Tues-Wed, 11am-3:45pm; Thu-Sat, noon-2am

 Order: One “ham works” ($5.50), which is Louis speak for a burger with sliced tomato and rounds of grilled onions between slices of Pepperidge Farm white toast.
 Get it “cheese works” to add the only cheese available here, a Cheez Whiz-like spread.
 (Due to the vertical grilling method, any other cheese wouldn’t work.)
 Those are the only works; don’t even think of asking for ketchup or mustard here—they don’t have it.

 The meat, a hand-shaped blend of five meats, somehow stays moist and flavorful despite being grilled upright in vertical broilers—which are kind of like precursors of the Lean Mean Grilling Machine, with excess fat dripping out—but keep in mind that the “medium rare” baseline here tends to be pretty darn rare (despite the raw look of the photo, the meat is hot).
 Onions are grilled simultaneously with the meat in the 1898 broilers, while the bread gets warmed in a circa-1929 antique revolving toaster.